dwjohnston/react-caching/README.md

 Stop the backend, and start with `yarn start:caching`.

-Now note that the load is not longer required when you click between.
+Now note that there is no longer a load when clicking between pages.